viaart/DisplayedAppSwitcher/README.md

 Under the "Meetings & webinars":

 - [x] "Use dual monitors"
+  > [!WARNING] If you don't enable dual monitors, pressing `F10` will reveal a blank window, a sign that the settings was not turned on.
+This tool is unnecessary if you don't use dual monitors, so make sure to turn it on.
 - "Enter full screen automatically":
   - [ ] Leave off if you are planning on using the Auto-Positioning feature
   - [x] Check on if you prefer to have the secondary Zoom window go full screen automatically when joining a meeting.